bshishov/typedi/README.md

 container.register_instance(ConcreteService())

 # Registering App class.
-# Container will internally look at the signature of __init__
+# Container will inspect the signature of __init__.
 container.register_class(App)

-# First, container tries to specify dependencies of App
+# First, container tries to specify dependencies of App.
 # so Service() is created.
-Then, App is constructed will all args
+Then, App is constructed with all required args.
 application = container.resolve(App)
 ```